shoaibkhanz/agentic-ai-engineering-course/lessons/02_workflows_vs_agents/article.md

     C -- Feedback --> B;
     C -- Meets Criteria --> D[Final Output];
 ```
-Figure 6: The evaluator-optimizer loop, which uses feedback to iteratively refine an LLM's output.
+Figure 7: The evaluator-optimizer loop, which uses feedback to iteratively refine an LLM's output.

 ### Core Components of a ReAct AI Agent
 While workflows provide structured, predictable paths for AI applications, agents introduce a different paradigm: dynamic, autonomous decision-making.
 Let's now explore the core components that enable this agentic behavior.

 Nearly all modern agents build on a foundational pattern that enables them to reason and take action in a loop.
-This is the core of the **ReAct (Reason and Act)** framework, which we will explore in detail in Lessons 7 and 8.
-The agent automatically decides what action to take, interprets the result of that action, and repeats the cycle until the task is complete.
+This is the core of the **ReAct (Reason and Act)** pattern, which we will explore in detail in Lessons 7 and 8.
+For now, we want to provide a quick intuition on how it works.

+In ReAct, the agent automatically decides what action(s) to take, interprets the result of that action, and repeats the cycle until the task is complete.

 A ReAct agent has a few key components:
-*   **LLM**: This is the "brain" of the agent.
+*   **A Reasoning LLM**: This is the "brain" of the agent.
 It analyzes the task, reasons about the next steps, and interprets the outputs from its actions.
 *   **Actions**: These are the "hands" of the agent, allowing it to perform operations in an external environment, like searching the web, reading a file, or running code.
-We will cover actions in Lesson 6.
+These are usually knowns as tools which we will cover in Lesson 6.
 *   **Short-Term Memory**: This is the agent's working memory, comparable to RAM in a computer.
-It holds the context of the current task, including the conversation history and recent actions.
+It holds the context of the current task, which is passed to the LLM, including components such as the conversation history and recent actions.
-*   **Long-Term Memory**: This provides the agent with access to factual knowledge, such as information from the internet or private company databases, and helps it remember user preferences over time.
-Memory will be the focus of Lesson 9.
+*   **Long-Term Memory**: This provides the agent with access to factual knowledge, such as information from the internet or private company databases.
+Also, it is often used to help the agent remember user preferences over time.
+You will learn more on memory in Lesson 9.
 ```mermaid
 graph TD
     subgraph "ReAct Loop"